 The Eparchial Review Board on the Implementation of Charter for the Protection of Children and Young People Held Its Consecutive Meeting

-The meeting was attended by the current five Review Board members: Fr.
+The meeting was attended by the current six Review Board members: Fr.
 Michael Polosky, eparchy’s Protosyncellus and Pastor of Sts.
 Peter and Paul Ukrainian Catholic Church in Ambridge, PA and Sts.
 Peter and Paul Ukrainian Catholic Church in Aliquippa, PA; Fr.
-Lubomyr Zhybak, Safe Environment Coordinator and pastor of Holy Trinity Ukrainian Catholic Church in Youngstown, OH and St. Anne Ukrainian Catholic Church in Austintown, OH; Ms. Marika Zalisczuk, eparchial Victims Assistance Coordinator; Dr. Justine Perhosky, PhD, and Mr. Don Fontana.
+Lubomir Zhybak, eparchy’s Safe Environment Coordinator and pastor of Holy Trinity Ukrainian Catholic Church in Youngstown, OH and St. Anne Ukrainian Catholic Church in Austintown, OH; Marika Zalisczuk, eparchy’s Victims Assistance Coordinator; Dr. Justine Perhosky, PhD; Olga Perkun, and Don Fontana.